Looking for quality car insurance with flexible cover options designed with the needs of older Australians in mind.

 - You failed to secure your car or you leave it in an unsafe location

-- You fail to report the incident to the police as soon as possible in cases of theft, malicious damage or an accident
+- You fail to report the incident to the police as soon as possible in cases of theft, malicious damage or a serious accident

 - The person driving your car was under the influence of drugs or alcohol

 - The driver is younger than the age restriction of your policy